mikahama/uralicNLP/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior (like not citing me) may be reported by contacting the project team at mika.hamalainen@helsinki.fi.
-All complaints will be reviewed and investigated and might result in a response that is deemed necessary and appropriate to the circumstances, but mostly will result in a drama and overreacting.
+Instances of abusive, harassing, or otherwise unacceptable behavior (like not citing me) may be reported by contacting Mika at mika.hamalainen@helsinki.fi.
+All complaints will be reviewed and investigated and might result in a response that is deemed necessary and appropriate to the circumstances, but mostly will result in drama and overreacting.
 The project team is obligated to ~~maintain confidentiality~~ gossip with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.